Alexander, Robert Campbell

 Holywood Parish Church of Ireland Church (St Philip & St James)

-James Alexander was a sailor and he and Elizabeth had four children:
+James and Elizabeth Alexander (nee Logan) had four children:

 Robert Campbell Alexander attended Sullivan Upper School in Holywood and in 1901, aged 15, he worked as a shopkeeper’s clerk.

 Around 1907, aged 21, he moved to Canada where he spent six years in Vancouver and three in Victoria, British Columbia working as a surveyor.